 And in order to really get your vacation rental website dominating Google search results, you’re going to need good SEO.

 One of the most effective ways you can optimize your website for search engines is by taking advantage of a little something called keywords.
-According to Moz, keywords are the “words and phrases that searches enter into search engines”.
+According to Moz, keywords are the “words and phrases that searchers enter into search engines”.
 Keywords are essential because they are the missing link between what users (i.e. potential guests) are searching for, and the information you can provide them to fill this gap.

 We’ve compiled these nine tips to help you determine your vacation rental keywords in order to start achieving high rankings for your website.

 1. If your website is new, target low competition keywords to rank more quickly

 New websites are more difficult to rank for competitive keywords, but there is a way to get your site noticed more quickly.

 Just target certain keywords that have a lower difficulty and therefore lower competition than the top keywords.
 You can use a free tool like Google Keyword Planner to help determine which keywords you should try to rank for.

 2. Always conduct keyword research before you write a blog post

 The whole point of starting a blog for your vacation rental is to gain traffic – right?
 So make it as relevant as possible by researching keywords before you even generate blog post ideas.